Baeyung/Beetle/README.md

 • Crop advisory through machine learning models:

     − Disease detection models for some of the major crops grown in Pakistan.

-− The modules will provide insight into several different problems that the crop may be facing and suggest

-actions to take against them.
+    − The modules will provide insight into several different problems that the crop may be facing and suggestactions to take against them.

 • A discussion forum platform:

     − A discussion forum platform customized for the farmers of Pakistan where they can discuss and help each other with the problems that they face regarding their crops and agricultural activities.

 • A specialized business to consumer ecommerce platform:

     − Allow businesses to setup their stores to sell agricultural utilities including but not limited to tools, seeds, fertilizers, pesticides etc.

 The three modules would promote each other among the potential users.
 This will be done by connecting the three in our use cases.
 An example would be a case in which a farmer would use our crop advisory to identify a problem.
 The app